-On November 19th, the STRONG High Seas project held a webinar on “Marine Genetic Resources: Building Capacities for Ocean Governance”.
+On November 19th, the STRONG High Seas project held a online seminar on “Marine Genetic Resources: Building Capacities for Ocean Governance”.

-Around 60 global participants attended the webinar, which began with two presentations from:
+Around 60 global participants attended the online seminar, which began with two presentations from:

 - Dr. Judith Gobin, Head of Department and Senior Lecturer at the Department of Life Sciences, The University of The West Indies, St. Augustine, Trinidad and Tobago

 - Prof. Marcel Jaspars, Professor in Chemistry at the Marine Biodiversity Centre, University of Aberdeen, Scotland, UK

 - Dr. Harriet-Harden Davies, NEREUS Fellow at the University of Wollongong, Australia

 - Kristina Gjerde, Senior High Seas Advisor to the IUCN Global Marine and Polar Program